MUTUAL FUNDS FAQs

 #10 Is a periodic investment plan offered by mutual funds?

-Yes, most private sector funds provide you the ease of periodic purchase plans through SIPs (Systematic Investment Plans), Automatic Withdrawal Plans and Automatic Reinvestments of the dividends.
+Yes, most private sector funds provide you with the ease of periodic purchase plans through SIPs (Systematic Investment Plans), Automatic Withdrawal Plans and Automatic Reinvestments of the dividends.
 Moreover, these schemes allow an investor can invest with a monthly investment of as little as Rs.500/-.